 Immunizations are vaccines that prevent illness, especially in children.
-Childhood vaccinations are given at no cost to all residents of Stoddard County.
+Childhood vaccinations are given to all residents of Stoddard County.
 These include immunizations for those entering school or an adult in need of a Tetanus and Diphtheria booster.
-Each parent or guardian must present the child's shot record and social security number.
-For residents under the age of 18, a parent or guardian, or a note from them, is needed for them to receive their immunizations.
+Each parent or guardian must present the child's shot record.
+For residents under the age of 18, a parent or guardian, or a note from them for someone 18 years or older to sign, is needed for them to receive their immunizations.
 For anyone receiving vaccine(s), a shot record and medical card (if applicable) needs to be presented before shots can be administered.
 For a complete list of available vaccines, please ask a nurse.

 - Hepatitis A and Hepatitis B vaccinations are available to adults at a minimal fee.

-- Flu shots are given once a year at the Health Center and various places in the county.
+- Flu shots are given once a year at the Health Center.

 - Prevnar & Chicken Pox vaccines are available

 For maximum safety and effectiveness, childhood vaccine doses should follow the recommended childhood immunization schedule for the U.S.

 Your doctor has a plan for giving each child all the vaccines according to the details of the schedule, and according to any special needs.